 As the scorching summer heat starts to fade and the cooler temperatures of fall starts to settle in, residents of Muldrow start preparing their homes and yards for the winter.
 For many, that leads to the question of whether they ought to cover their outdoor AC for the winter.

-While it may seem like a great idea, the truth is there are many reasons why you shouldn’t cover your AC unit in the winter.
+While it may seem like a smart idea, the truth is there are many reasons why you shouldn’t cover your AC unit in the winter.
 Along with not being needed, covering your outdoor air conditioning equipment can even cause problems.

-1. Your AC Unit Isn’t Damaged by Snow
+1. Your AC can Handle Snow

-One of the reasons you should not cover your AC unit in the wintertime is because doing so can trap moisture—which is the opposite of what you want in your outdoor unit.
-That’s because allowing moisture to collect inside the unit creates the perfect conditions for mold and mildew to flourish.
+One of the reasons you shouldn’t cover your outdoor air conditioning equipment in the cold months is because doing so can trap moisture—which is definitely not what you want in your outdoor unit.
+That’s because trapping moisture inside the unit generates the perfect conditions for mold and mildew to flourish.

 5. AC Maintenance Works Better Than Covering Your Air Conditioner

 The bottom line is, it's much more effective to do a little maintenance for your cooling system than to cover your outside AC unit.

 There are a number of key maintenance tasks you should prioritize to ensure the best possible function and longevity of your AC unit.
 First, it’s a good idea to examine your outdoor AC unit regularly and remove any debris such as leaves, small branches and dirt to promote proper airflow.
 Second, check and clean the coils, fins and filters to make sure there isn't any dirt and dust buildup that would hinder effective heat exchange or airflow.

 Routine air conditioning maintenance not only improves efficiency, but it also helps extend the unit's life span, reduces energy consumption and prevents costly repairs.
 Rather than using a cover, investing time and effort into routine air conditioning maintenance is a proactive strategy that can significantly benefit your entire HVAC system in the long run.